aztecyt2022/Fallout-After-Free-VUE-1.4/README.md

-THIS IS FOR VUE EXPLOIT 1.4 and 1.5.
+THIS IS FOR Vue After Free 1.4. will most likely work with 1.5 also but that is still tbd.

 its not really an addon file its more or less a replacement.